 Even if you consider yourself as a non-conformist and would like to develop your own style for your house, it’s still a good idea to look at trends to get some inspiration.
 For instance, bright colors have been a popular choice for many houses.
 And recently a fresher palette started to get some buzz.
 These days the trend is going towards the moodier, softer, more neutral color palettes.

 Picking an overly saturated color

-Giving your walls a coat of paint with vibrant colors may seem like a fun idea at first but as with every decision, it has to be well-thought out first.
-For instance, if your furniture and other decorative pieces are already draped in loud colors, your walls should have a more neutral palette.
+Giving your walls a coat of paint with vibrant colors may seem like a fun idea at first but as with every decision, it has to be well thought out first.
+For instance, if your furniture and other decorative pieces are already decked out with loud colors, your walls should have a more neutral palette.
 Inversely, if you want walls that scream bright colors, your furniture should be wrapped in whites and neutral tones.